Patient education: Urinary tract infections in adolescents and adults (Beyond the Basics)

 RECURRENT BLADDER INFECTIONS

 Need for further testing — If you continue to develop bladder infections, you may require further testing.
 This is especially true if there is a chance you could have an abnormality in the kidneys, ureter, bladder, or urethra (figure 1), or if you could have a kidney stone.
-(See "Patient information: Kidney stones in adults (Beyond the Basics)".)
+(See "Patient education: Kidney stones in adults (Beyond the Basics)".)

 Tests for these conditions may include a computed tomography (CT) scan, ultrasound, or cystoscopy (looking inside the bladder with a thin, lighted telescope-like instrument).